 - Your BFE must be greater than or equal to 98%

-To ensure that the mask you buy is surgical and type II or IIR (more protection), just enough revise what is indicated on the packaging which is certified by the UNE ‐ EN 14683: 2019 + AC: 2019 standard.
+To make sure the mask you buy is surgical and type II or IIR (more protective), just enough revise what is indicated on the packaging which is certified by the UNE ‐ EN 14683: 2019 + AC: 2019 standard.

 On the other hand, as in all types of population, medical personnel should wear eye protectors, because through the membranes of the conjunctiva the virus also manages to invade the body and infect it.
 Among the elements for this purpose are goggles and masks, as explained by WHO.